Piper Warrior PA-28-151 seen from the front

 Whether your goal is recreational flying or a future career in aviation, this course establishes the habits and mindset that will carry forward into every rating that follows.

-• Training Type FAA Part 141 Approved
+• Training Type FAA Part 61 and 141 Approved

-• Duration ¹ From 4 to 6 months
+• Duration ¹ From 2 to 6 months

 ¹ Individual performance may vary based on personal diligence, flying full-time or part-time, aptitude, and weather.